Helmut Köllen

-Helmut Köllen (2 March 1950 – 3 May 1977) was a German bass and guitar player as well as a singer for the band Triumvirat.
+Helmut Köllen (2 March 1950 – 3 May 1977) was a West German bass and guitar player as well as a singer for the band Triumvirat.

 Career

 Early years

-Early in his musical career, Helmut Köllen gained experience in various local bands in Cologne, Germany.
+Early in his musical career, Helmut Köllen gained experience in various local bands in Cologne, West Germany.
 In the seventies, he became the bassist and vocalist for the progressive rock band Triumvirat, after replacing Hans-Georg Pape (who had just got married) the band's previous bass player, who left the group before the completion of one of their most successful albums, Illusions on a Double Dimple.
 After the release of that album in 1974, Triumvirat with Helmut Köllen then embarked on a tour around the United States supporting Fleetwood Mac.
 In 1975, Köllen got back to the studio along with his fellow musicians to record the concept album Spartacus, and soon after the album, a tour in the United States.
 During that year, Triumvirat also did a tour of Europe supporting Grand Funk Railroad.
 At the end of 1975, Köllen left Triumvirat to pursue a solo career, once his own musical inclinations began to drift away from that of the rest of the band.

 In 1976, the German group Jail released their only album You Can Help Me, which featured Helmut Köllen as a guest musician on some of the songs (vocals and guitar), including the A-side of the band's single, "Julie".
 Köllen briefly returned to Triumvirat, but nothing really came out from that reunion.